 IBA may increase vehicle braking in situations when it may not be necessary.
 You could block the flow of traffic.
 If this occurs, take your foot off the brake pedal and then apply the brakes as needed.

-AEB and IBA can be disabled through vehicle settings.
-To view available settings from the infotainment screen, touch Settings > Vehicle > Collision/Detection Systems.
+AEB and IBA can be disabled through vehicle personalization.
+To view available settings for this feature, touch the Settings icon on the infotainment home page.
+Select "Vehicle" to display the list of available options and select "Collision/Detection Systems".

 Using AEB or IBA while towing a trailer could cause you to lose control of the vehicle and crash.
 Turn the system to Alert or Off when towing a trailer.
-If the vehicle is equipped with Super Cruise, AEB and IBA may be used while towing a trailer.
+If the vehicle is equipped with Super Cruise or Adaptive Cruise Control, AEB and IBA may be used while towing a trailer.